Did Jesus really suggest that these folks will literally inherit the earth?

 Why?
 Because metaphorically, the spiritual realm is a paradise or an oasis from the distress of the physical world.

-Therefore, a more appropriate translation of this statement (as found in the Devotional Translation) would be:
+Therefore, a more appropriate translation of this statement (as found in the Lost Gospels of Jesus) would be:

 Jesus is speaking about being humble.
 The word πραΰς (praÿs), being translated to "meek" can also mean "mildness of disposition, gentleness of spirit."
 In other words, "humble," or "gentle" as well as "meek."